 Confit the tomatoes.
 Roast, uncovered, until tomatoes are wrinkled and completely tender but not falling apart, about 2 hours.

 Cool and store.
-Transfer tomatoes and oil to a clean jar or airtight container.
-Store in the fridge for up to 2 weeks or the freezer for up to 3 months making sure tomatoes remain covered in oil.
+Transfer tomatoes and oil to a clean, sterilized jar or airtight container.
+Store in the fridge for up to 1 week or the freezer for up to 3 months, making sure tomatoes remain covered in oil to reduce the risk of bacterial growth.

 Notes